 Curriculum in Doctor of Philosophy – Chemical Engineering

-A candidate for the Ph.D. degree with a major in chemical engineering must comply with the rules and regulations as outlined in the WVU Graduate Catalog and the specific requirements of the Statler College and the Chemical Engineering Department.
+A candidate for the Ph.D. degree with a major in chemical engineering must comply with the rules and regulations as outlined in the WVU Graduate Catalog and the specific requirements of the Statler College and the Chemical and Biomedical Engineering Department.

 All Ph.D. degree candidates are required to perform research and follow a planned program of study.
 The student’s research advisor, in conjunction with the student’s Advising and Examining Committee (AEC) will be responsible for determining the plan of study appropriate to the student’s needs.
 The underlying principle of the planned program is to provide the students with the necessary support to complete their degree and prepare them for their career.